tintoy/seqlog/docs/usage.rst

 Overriding the root logger
 --------------------------

-By default, seqlog does not modify the root logger (and so calls to ``logging.info()`` and friends do not support named format arguments)."
+By default, SeqLog does not modify the root logger (and so calls to ``logging.info()`` and friends do not support named format arguments)."
 To also override the root logger, pass ``True`` for ``override_root_logger``.